rgambord/c99-doc/doc/sections/7/25/3/2/1/index.rst

 .. _9899_7.25.3.2.1p2:

+.. container:: snum

+   :ref:`2 <9899_7.25.3.2.1p2>`

-:ref:`2 <9899_7.25.3.2.1p2>` The towctrans function maps the wide character wc using the mapping described by desc.
+The towctrans function maps the wide character wc using the mapping described by desc.
 The current setting of the LC_CTYPE category shall be the same as during the call to wctrans that returned the value desc.

 .. _9899_7.25.3.2.1p3:

+.. container:: snum

+   :ref:`3 <9899_7.25.3.2.1p3>`

-:ref:`3 <9899_7.25.3.2.1p3>` Each of the following expressions behaves the same as the call to the wide character case mapping function (:ref:`7.25.3.1 <9899_7.25.3.1>`) in the comment that follows the expression:
+Each of the following expressions behaves the same as the call to the wide character case mapping function (:ref:`7.25.3.1 <9899_7.25.3.1>`) in the comment that follows the expression:

 ::